Cape lawmaker wants teacher voice on state Board of Education, propose...

 "I think it is important to have an active classroom teacher on there," he said.

-Wallingford said teachers should be represented on the board because the actions taken by board members "affects the teachers."
+Wallingford said teachers should be represented on the board because the actions taken by board members "affect the teachers."

 He added, "It kind of makes common sense."